How Much Does COI Tracking Software Typically Cost? 2026

 Self-serve versus managed COI tracking: which costs less?

 Self-serve COI tracking software almost always costs less than a managed service, because you are paying for software that reads and checks certificates rather than a team that does it by hand.
 Modern self-serve tools use AI to read each certificate and check it against your rules automatically, so the cost gap between doing it yourself and outsourcing it has widened.
 A managed service still makes sense when you have the volume and would rather not touch the process at all.
+Our Certificial alternative comparison shows where that per vendor network pricing lands against flat rate self-serve software.

 The honest way to choose is by volume and staff.
 If you track a few dozen to a few hundred certificates and have someone who can spend a little time on it, self-serve is far cheaper and fast enough with AI reading the certificates.
 If you track thousands and have no one to own it, the managed premium can be worth it.
 Our best COI tracking software roundup compares the leading tools across both models honestly.